October 3rd, 2021

 Below is some art that walks through the above example:

 Suppose there is a grid where every square is either a bubble 'b', rock 'r', or empty None.
 Implement a function, can_bubble_up(grid, x, y), that takes in a grid and an x y location that is guaranteed to be in bounds and checks if given grid location can be bubbled up.
 Bubbled up means we move the bubble at that square to the one above it.
 A gird location can be bubbled up if: the grid at that location is a bubble 'b', and the location directly above it is in bounds and empty.

 Here is some nice art to help you visualize the problem.

 As a first step to the problem, walk through each cell of the grid and write down by hand (not using code) if it can be bubbled and why.
 This should help you determine the cases you will need to check in the code.
 Once you have completed this step, you can move on to coding the solution.

 Here is an example run of can_bubble_up(grid, x, y) in Doctest format:

 >>> grid = Grid.build([[None, 'r', 'b'], ['b', 'b', 'b']]) >>> can_bubble_up(grid, 0, 1) True >>> can_bubble_up(grid, 0, 0) False >>> can_bubble_up(grid, 2, 1) False

-In this program, you will tackle a series of problems intended to increase your familiarity with parameters and return statements.
+These series of problems are for people who want to increase their familiarity with parameters and return statements.
 Implement the following functions and include at least one doc test per function: